-In July 2015, the Corporation completed a private placement of 13,270,000 Common Shares and 1,000,000 common share purchase warrants to Shenzhen Hepalink Pharmaceutical Co., Ltd. ("Hepalink") and 5,600,000 Common Shares and 422,005 common share purchase warrants to Eastern for aggregate proceeds of approximately CAD\$50 million, or CAD\$2.67 per unit.
+In July 2015, the Corporation completed a private placement of 13,270,000 Common Shares and 1,000,000 common share purchase warrants to Shenzhen Hepalink Pharmaceutical Co., Ltd. ("Hepalink") and 5,600,000 Common Shares and 422,005 common share purchase warrants to Eastern Capital Limited ("Eastern") for aggregate proceeds of approximately CAD\$50 million, or CAD\$2.67 per unit.
 Each warrant is exercisable at a price of CAD\$2.67 for a period of five years.
 After giving effect to the transaction, Hepalink held approximately 12.6% of the Corporation's outstanding Common Shares and Eastern held approximately 19.6% of the Corporation's outstanding Common Shares.

-In conjunction with the private placement, the Corporation entered into a license agreement with Hepalink whereby the Corporation granted Hepalink a license of RVX-208 for China, Hong Kong, Taiwan and Macau for all indications.
-The license provides for certain milestone payments based on net sales of RVX-208 in the licensed territories and for Hepalink to pay a royalty of 6% of annual net sales of RVX-208 in the licensed territories.
+In conjunction with the private placement, the Corporation entered into a license agreement with Hepalink whereby the Corporation granted Hepalink an exclusive license for development and commercialization of apabetalone/RVX-208 for China, Hong Kong, Taiwan and Macau for all indications.
+The license provides for certain milestone payments based on net sales of apabetalone/RVX-208 in the licensed territories and for Hepalink to pay a royalty of 6% of annual net sales of apabetalone/RVX-208 in the licensed territories.